 Advertise Your Property

-The DC real estate market has a variety of print and online advertising mediums available for landlords to attract prospective tenants.
+The DC real estate market has various print and online advertising mediums available for landlords to attract prospective tenants.

 Craigslist is among the most popular because of its ease of use and low prices.
 But it is a breeding ground for scams of all types.
 Be wary of poorly-written messages from prospective tenants stating they are out of the area and will send you money if you send the keys.

-The Rentals section of The Washington Post is more expensive, but attracts more serious prospects.
+The Washington Post’s Rentals section is more expensive but attracts more serious prospects.
 Because it is a regional publication, you’re less likely to get spammy messages from fake tenants.

 Screen Tenants Carefully

 Before you even agree to meet a prospect in person, you should have a prescreening process in place to avoid wasting time on tenants who cannot afford what you have to offer.
-This is especially true in the DC market because housing costs are extremely high compared to the median income of most people in the area.
+This is especially true in the DC market because housing costs are extremely high compared to most people’s median income in the area.